Code-Institute-Submissions/IFDMSP-A/README.md

 * map-uk.jpg
 * paul-moss.png
 * vicky-morse,png

+> In addition "PLEASE REMOVE THE JASMINE SUPPORT FILES IN THE 'JS' DIRECTORY"

+* Failure to do this will expose the application to unwarranted intrusion and perhaps hacking.

 ** Note **: The support folder holds the images to support this README.md.
 It is not required on a live site.
 Therefore it can be deleted on a production deployment.
 Also delete the .gitignore.